S0AndS0/100-days-of-code/rounds/_r000/064_html-select-option.md

 layout: post
 title: HTML select option
 date: 2020-06-30 10:44:25 -0700
-#date_updated:  # Optional and formatted like Tue Jun 30 10:44:25 PDT 2020 above
+#date_updated:  # Optional and formatted like 'date' above
 description: Example of using `select` and `option` HTML elements and specific attributes
 time_to_live: 1800
 ---